-As a Sessional Lecturer and URFA member, you have rights and privileges granted to you as part of your Collective Agreement.
-The following are some frequently asked questions for Sessional Lecturers developed by the URFA Sessional Advocacy Committee.
+As a sessional academic staff and URFA member, you have rights and privileges granted to you as part of your collective agreement.
+The following are some frequently asked questions for sessional academic staff members developed by the URFA Sessional Advocacy Committee.

-Sessionals may qualify for employment insurance.
-Employment insurance is calculated according to yearly employment hours.
-Most sessionals who teach 4 courses over a 2‑semester period will be eligible to receive a weekly benefit rate through EI.
-Once your last contract is completed, contacted Human Resources to confirm that your record of employment has been submitted to EI.
+Sessional academic staff members may qualify for employment insurance.
+Employment insurance (EI) is calculated according to yearly employment hours.
+Most sessionals who teach four courses over a two-semester period will be eligible to receive a weekly benefit rate through EI.
+Once your last contract is completed, contacted human resources to confirm that your record of employment has been submitted to EI.

 For more information call 1−800−206−7218 or visit the Human Resources and Social Development Canada Website at www.hrsdc.gc.ca.

 What are the formal written procedures for hiring?

 All collective bargaining agreements indicate that all academic units or colleges shall have formal written procedures for making recommendations for, and appointments of, sessional academic staff members.
 These procedures shall at a minimum stipulate what role the unit/college assigns to experience.
 These procedures will be reviewed and updated every third year following consultation in committee.
 A copy of the procedures shall be provided to URFA and, upon request, to anyone applying for a sessional position in the academic unit/college.
 All advertisements for sessional appointments shall indicate that a written copy of the appointment procedures is available upon request.

 If you have requested these procedures and have been denied, please contact URFA.